exabyteso/amazonmq-rabbitmq-labs/Python/README.md

 5. Browse to the producer.py and consumer.py files in Cloud9 console on the left.
 Open both files and make the below changes:

-6. Set your @handle as the queue in line 4 of the producer.py and line 9 of the consumer.py file e.g.@myhandle.
+6. Append your @handle as the queue in line 4 of the producer.py and line 9 of the consumer.py file e.g.@myhandle.

 7. Execute the producer.py in one terminal i.e. `python producer.py`.